 Limitation on Right to Call a Special Meeting of Shareholders.
 Our bylaws provide that, except as otherwise required by the TBOC and subject to our certificate of formation, special meetings of shareholders may be called only by the chairman of the board of directors, the board of directors or the holders of not less than 25% of all of the outstanding shares of the corporation entitled to vote at the meeting.
 In order for a special meeting to be called by the shareholders, a written request for a special meeting signed by the shareholders owning at least the requisite percent of shares entitled to vote at the meeting as of the date of the request must be delivered to the secretary at the principal executive offices of the Company.
-The special meeting request must include certain information listed in our bylaws, including, but not limited to, a statement of the business proposed to be acted on at the meeting, the signatures of each shareholder submitting the special meeting request and documentary evidence that the requesting shareholders own the requisite percent of shares as of the date of the special meeting request.
-A special meeting request shall not be valid if (1) the request relates to an item of business that is not a proper subject for shareholder action under applicable law or our certificate of formation, (2) the request relates to an item of business that is the same or substantially similar to an item presented at a meeting of shareholders occurring within ninety (90) days preceding the earliest date of the signature on the special meeting request, (3) the special meeting request is delivered during the period commencing ninety (90) days prior to the first anniversary of the preceding year's annual meeting and ending on the date of the next annual meeting of shareholders; or (4) the special meeting request does not comply with the requirements of our bylaws.
+The special meeting request must include certain information listed in our bylaws, including, but not limited to, a statement of the business proposed to be acted on at the meeting, the signatures of each shareholder submitting the special meeting request, the name and address of each shareholder submitting the special meeting request shall not be valid if (1) the request relates to an item of business that is not a proper subject for shareholder action under applicable law or our certificate of formation, (2) the request relates to an item of business that is the same or substantially similar to an item presented at a meeting of shareholders occurring within ninety (90) days preceding the earliest date of the signature on the special meeting request, (3) the special meeting request is delivered during the period commencing ninety (90) days prior to the first anniversary of the preceding year's annual meeting and ending on the date of the next annual meeting of shareholders; or (4) the special meeting request does not comply with the requirements of our bylaws.

 Shareholder Proposals.
 Our bylaws include specific procedures for shareholder proposals, including proposed nominations for directors, to be brought at shareholder meetings including that the shareholder must (1) be the holder of not less than 25% of all of the outstanding shares of the corporation entitled to vote at the meeting, (2) be a shareholder of record at the time of giving of notice of such meeting by the board of directors and at the time of the annual meeting, (3) be entitled to vote at such annual meeting, and (4) comply with the procedures set forth in our bylaws as to such nomination or other business.
 Notice of a shareholder proposal notice must generally be delivered to the secretary of the Company not earlier than 30 days nor more than 60 days prior to the shareholder meeting.
-The notice of the shareholder proposal must include certain information listed in our bylaws, including, but not limited to, the name and address of each shareholder making the proposal, the name and address of any nominee for director, the class and number of shares of our capital stock, any proxy used in connection with the proposal, a description of the business desired to be brought before the meeting, and a description of all agreement, arrangement and understanding between the shareholder proposing the business to be brought before the meeting and any other affiliates and associates with whom the requesting shareholder is acting in concert in connection with the proposal.
+The notice of the shareholder making the proposal, the name and address of any nominee for director, the class and number of shares of our capital stock, any proxy used in connection with the proposal, a description of the business desired to be brought before the meeting, and a description of all agreement, arrangement and understanding between the shareholder proposal to be brought before the meeting and any other affiliates and associates with whom the requesting shareholder is acting in concert in connection with the proposal.